dhughes/tiy-java-crash-course/Crash Course.md

 The new `flip()` method uses a conditional expression to see if the card is face up.
 If it is, it sets the card to be face down.
 If not, it sets the card to be face up.
 The method's return type is `void` because the method doesn't return anything, it just changes the state of the object.

-We can continue to build on our Card class using these features.
-For example, maybe we would like our card's to only show the suit and value when the card is face up.
+We can continue to build our Card class using these features.
+For example, maybe we would like our card's description to only show the suit and value when the card is face up.
 When the card is face down this should be hidden.

 ```java
 class Card{